Tag: relationship

 ⁜ Prayer ⁜

-Gracious God, help us to learn how to be gracious and welcoming to others, just as you have been to us, and because you have been to us.
+Gracious God, help us to how to be gracious and welcoming to others, just as you have been to us, and because you have been to us.
 Amen.

 • Hanging on by a strand